tylerxo/cu-ui/README.md

 #### `gulp server`

 This will start a server to preview all the modules/libraries.
-It will also inject a fake `cuAPI` into all pages, so things don't break outside of the client.
+It will also inject scripts declared in the build config.

 #### `gulp %MODULE%`